Oak Ridge, Tennessee: Economy

-In 2003, the city extended its borders west beyond the Clinch River boundary for the annexation of the master planned community, the Preserve at Oak Ridge, paving the way for economic growth into the 21st century.

-In January 2020, the city council of Oak Ridge approved the "Wilson Street Corridor" project plan, intended to develop and construct a downtown area in the city situated along Wilson Street.
+In 2003, the city of Oak Ridge extended its borders west beyond the Clinch River boundary for the annexation of the master planned community, the Preserve at Oak Ridge, paving the way for economic growth into the 21st century.
+In 2020, the Oak Ridge City Council approved the "Wilson Street Corridor" project plan, intended to develop and construct a downtown area along Wilson Street.
 The plan consists of a mixed-use development of retail, residential usage, and restaurants with a primary focus of multi-story residential space.

 Geography

 Immediately northeast of Oak Ridge, the southwestward-flowing Clinch River bends sharply to the southeast for roughly 6 mi toward Solway, where it turns again to the southwest.
 After flowing for approximately 17 mi, the river bends sharply to the northwest at Copper Ridge, and continues in this direction for nearly 7 mi.
 At the K-25 plant, the Clinch turns southwest again and flows for another 11 mi to its mouth along the Tennessee River at Kingston.
 This series of bends creates a half-rectangle formation—surrounded by water on the northeast, east, and southwest—in which Oak Ridge is situated.

-The Oak Ridge area is striated by five elongated ridges that run roughly parallel to one another in a northeast-to-southwest direction.
-In order from west-to-east, the five ridges are Blackoak Ridge—which connects the Elza and K-25 bends of the Clinch and thus "walls off" the half-rectangle—East Fork Ridge, Pine Ridge, Chestnut Ridge, and Haw Ridge.
-The five ridges are divided by four valleys—East Fork Valley (between Blackoak and East Fork Ridge), Gamble Valley (between East Fork Ridge and Pine Ridge), Bear Creek Valley (between Pine Ridge and Chestnut), and Bethel Valley (between Chestnut and Haw).
+The Oak Ridge area is striated by five ridges that run roughly parallel to one another in a northeast-to-southwest direction.
+In order from west to east, they are Blackoak Ridge (which connects the Elza and K-25 bends of the Clinch and thus "walls off" the half-rectangle), East Fork Ridge, Pine Ridge, Chestnut Ridge, and Haw Ridge.
+The five ridges are divided by four valleys: East Fork Valley (between Blackoak Ridge and East Fork Ridge), Gamble Valley (between East Fork Ridge and Pine Ridge), Bear Creek Valley (between Pine Ridge and Chestnut Ridge), and Bethel Valley (between Chestnut and Haw).
 These ridges and valleys are part of the Ridge-and-Valley Appalachians physiographic province.
-The main section of the city is located in the northeast, where East Fork and Pine Ridge give way to low, scattered hills.
-Many of the city's residences are located along the relatively steep northeastern slope of Blackoak Ridge.
+The city's main section is in the northeast, where East Fork and Pine Ridge give way to low, scattered hills.
+Many of the city's residences are along Blackoak Ridge's relatively steep northeastern slope.

 The completion of Melton Hill Dam (along the Clinch near Copper Ridge) in 1963 created Melton Hill Lake, which borders the city on the northeast and east.
 The lakefront on the east side of the city is a popular recreation area, with bicycling trails and picnic areas lining the shore.
-The lake is also well known as a venue for rowing competitions.
-Watts Bar Lake, an impoundment of the Tennessee River which covers the lower 23 mi of the Clinch, borders Oak Ridge to the south and southwest.
+The lake is well known as a venue for rowing competitions.
+Watts Bar Lake, an impoundment of the Tennessee River that covers the lower 23 mi of the Clinch, borders Oak Ridge to the south and southwest.